ruthanneward/PalmOilProject/README.md

         axis.line = element_line(color = "black"))

-# Create scatterplots
+# Create scatter plot with filtered data
-ggplot(merged_data2, aes(x = number_of_smallholder_plantations, y = percentage_employed)) +
+ggplot(filtered_data, aes(x = number_of_smallholder_plantations, y = proportion_without_electricity)) +
   geom_point(color = "#0072B2", alpha = 0.8) +  # Set color and transparency
   geom_smooth(method = "lm", se = FALSE, color = "#D55E00") +
-  labs(x = "Number of Smallholder Plantations", y = "Percentage of the Poorest 30% that is Employed") + ggtitle("Scatterplot of Employed in Poverty and Number of Smallholder Plantations") + theme_minimal()
+  labs(x = "Number of Smallholder Plantations", y = "Proportion without Electricity") +
+  ggtitle("Scatterplot of Households Without Electricity and Number of Smallholder Plantations") + theme_minimal()
   ```

 **Results**

 This bar chart shows how many of each type of planation there are in each province.
+As per the instructors suggestion, the data was filtered so that all provinces with 0 plantations were filtered out.

 ![bar chart](https://github.com/ruthanneward/PalmOilProject/assets/98286245/7408e6e6-1441-4bec-9476-a9f47b17b888)